-Recommendation 1.16: Preserve areas with high groundwater recharge potential
+➤ Recommendation 1.16: Preserve areas with high groundwater recharge potential

 VISION 2050 land use recommendations focus on infill, redevelopment, and compact development, and on preserving significant natural resources that would result in the preservation of areas with high and very high groundwater recharge potential.
-A review of the development that has occurred between 2010 and 2015 indicates that over 99 percent of areas with high or very high groundwater recharge potential remain in agricultural and open space use as of 2015.
-New data are not yet available to provide updated progress on this measure.
+A review of the development that has occurred between 2010 and 2020 indicates that almost 99 percent of areas with high or very high groundwater recharge potential remain in agricultural and open space use as of 2020.

-Recommendation 1.17: Manage stormwater through compact development and sustainable development practices
+➤ Recommendation 1.17: Manage stormwater through compact development and sustainable development practices

 VISION 2050 recommends that local and county governments work to minimize impervious surfaces and encourage sustainable development practices to help manage stormwater (see Recommendation 1.17 in Appendix K, VISION 2050 Land Use Design Guidelines, of the Second Edition of Volume III for more details).
 Several local governments and special units of government in the Region have undertaken sustainable development initiatives related to stormwater management since 2010.
-This includes the City of Milwaukee and the Milwaukee Metropolitan Sewerage District, which have each undertaken numerous sustainable development initiatives related to stormwater management.
+This includes the City of Milwaukee and the Milwaukee Metropolitan

+Sewerage District, which have each undertaken numerous sustainable development initiatives related to stormwater management.
 In addition, Washington County and Waukesha County have adopted erosion control and stormwater management ordinances that accommodate green stormwater management (GSM) provisions.
 Washington County has also developed a model ordinance for local governments to adopt.